Authorization

 access_token

-and some additional informationNotion responds to the request with an access_token
+and additional informationNotion responds to the request with an access_token

 Field | Type | Description | Not null |